salmasulthana-dev/salmasulthana-dev/README.md

 An AR-based detective game built using Unity and Firebase.
 Players interact with virtual clues placed in real-world environments using mobile AR.

-> 📌 **Note:** This was submitted as my MCA final project.
-I’m now reworking it from scratch with plans to add new features, including ML-based clue detection using YOLOv8.
+> 📌 **Note:** This was submitted as my MCA final project."Currently reworking the project from the ground up, with plans to add new features — including machine learning-based clue detection using YOLOv8."

 🔗 [GitHub Repository](https://github.com/salmasulthana-dev/InvestigateAR-Game)